northox/2sshfp/README.md

 ## SSHFP records?

-SSHFP are basically host ssh key fingerprints storing in DNS records.
-If you can trust DNS query (i.e. DNSSEC) you can validate the fingerprint automatically.
+SSHFP are basically host ssh key fingerprints stored in DNS records.
+If you can trust DNS query (i.e. DNSSEC) you can validate SSH's host fingerprint automatically.

 Here's one: soundwave.mantor.org.
 IN SSHFP 1 1 F48459337A91E833FA259C8F95D751D22D8541C2